Jayt4c/alx-system_engineering-devops/0x00-shell_basics/README.md

-readme file at root of repo
+created at root of project